tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

  For information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).

-###  <a name="BKMK_SecretTags"></a> Secret tags
- You can specify additional application-specific metadata in the form of tags.
-Azure Key Vault supports up to 15 tags, each of which can have a 256 character name and a 256 character value.
-> [!Note]
-> Tags are readable by a caller if they have the *list* or *get* permission to that object type; keys, secrets, or certificates.

 ###  <a name="BKMK_SecretAccessControl"></a> Secret Access Control
  Access Control for secrets managed in Azure Key Vault is provided at the level of a Key Vault that acts as the container of those secrets.
 There is an access control policy for secrets that is distinct from the access control policy for keys in the same Key Vault.
 Users may create one or more vaults to hold secrets and are required to maintain scenario appropriate segmentation and management of secrets.
 Access controls for secrets is independent of access control for Keys.